 My dentist doesn’t use the numbing gel.
 What should I do?

 Some dentists are really good at giving painless injections even without numbing gel.
 This is especially true for upper back teeth and lower front teeth.
-But if you’d like the numbing gel, just ASK for it!
-It’s not impolite to do so, nobody is going to get upset if you say something along the lines of “I’m worried that the prick might hurt.
+But if you’d like the numbing gel, just ask if they have it!
+It’s not impolite to do so, nobody is going to get upset if you say something along the lines of “I’m worried that the injection might hurt.
 I’ve read about this numbing gel, could you use something like that?”.
-If necessary, explain that it would make you feel less anxious.

 I’m allergic to ester “caines” like benzocaine.

 Allergy to ester “caines” is more common compared to the amide “caines” used in injections.
-Luckily, because benzocaine is not absorbed into the body system, any allergic reaction is usually localized to the spot where the contact occurs.
-But if you have a known allergy to benzocaine, let your dentist know.
-An alternative topical anaesthetic is lidocaine.
-The reason why benzocaine is the topical anaesthetic of choice is the risk of accidental overdose is lower with esters compared to amides (especially on larger areas).
+Luckily, because benzocaine is not absorbed into the body system, any allergic reaction is usually localised to the spot where the contact occurs.
+But if you have a known allergy to benzocaine, let your dentist know – lidocaine can be used instead.

 Visit our dental phobia support forum for help, advice, and mutual support!